Isutzu/OnTime/README.md

 - [ ] Pick alarm sound or music.
 - [x] The ability to change the default 30min time by using a TimePicker dialog
 - [x] Adding a CountDownTimer
+- [x] Adding CountDownTimer to Notification.
 - [x] Adding seconds to CountDownTimer
 - [ ] Implementation of material design
 - [ ] Adding a shortcut to the tiles bar for a quick access
-- [ ] Improving user interface and user experience.
-We can get the same funcionality by using only one button instead of two(start/stop)
+- [x] Improving user interface and user experience.
+We can get the same functionality by using only one button instead of   two(start/stop)

 ## Video Walkthrough